muziejus/javascripting-english-major/11-geojson.md

 run them together again.
 But the data structure for representing geographical objects in JavaScript, **GeoJSON**, is complex enough to warrant its own chapter.
-That is this chapter, and in it we’ll be doing a bit of detective work on a short poem in order to generate our data set.
+That is this chapter, and in it we’ll be doing a bit of detective work on a short poem in order to generate our dataset.
+This chapter also marks the beginning of the end of the course, as we’ll be working on this dataset for the rest of the chapters.
+We’ve come so far in so short a time.

 <section id="could-be">
 ## Langston Hughes’s “Could Be”

-In this chapter, we’ll be working with Langston Hughes’s poem, “Could Be.”[^could-be] The complete text is available at [Song of America](http://www.songofamerica.net/song/could-be), so I encourage you to read it there.
-One thing jumps out at me when I look at it, namely that Hughes refers to geographical spaces in seven out of 16 lines of poetry, repeating two of them.
-The five distinct places are:
+The “final project” for this course is a look at Langston Hughes’s poem, “Could Be.”[^could-be] The complete text is available at [Song of America](http://www.songofamerica.net/song/could-be), so I encourage you to read it there.
+In 16 lines of poetry, Hughes manages to refer to five different geographical spaces in the United States, with two of them being mentioned twice apiece.
+The places he mentions are:

 * Hastings Street
 * Lenox Avenue